ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 real-world objects: your dog, your desk, your television set, your bicycle.

 Real-world objects share two characteristics: They all have state and behavior.
 Dogs have state (name, color, breed, hungry) and behavior (barking, fetching, wagging tail).
-Bicycles also have state (current gear, current pedal cadence, current speed) and behavior (changing gear, changing pedal cadence, applying brakes).
+Bicycles also have state (current gear, current speed) and behavior (changing gear, applying brakes).
 Identifying the state and behavior for real-world objects is a great way to begin thinking in terms of object-oriented programming.

 Take a minute right now to observe the real-world objects that are in your immediate area.
 For each object that you see, ask yourself two questions: "What possible states can this object be in?" and "What possible behavior can this object